LaKardo/bybit/README.md

 4. **Alignment Requirement**: Minimum number of timeframes that must align
 5. **Volatility Adjustment**: During high volatility, higher timeframes get more weight

-### Chart Patterns

-#### Simple Candlestick Patterns

-##### Bullish Patterns
-- **Hammer**: Small body at the top with a long lower shadow
-- **Bullish Engulfing**: A bullish candle that completely engulfs the previous bearish candle
-- **Bullish Harami**: A small bullish candle contained within the body of the previous larger bearish candle
-- **Tweezer Bottom**: Two candles with the same low, first bearish, second bullish
-- **Morning Star**: Three-candle pattern with a large bearish candle, a small-bodied candle, and a large bullish candle
-- **Three White Soldiers**: Three consecutive bullish candles, each closing higher than the previous
-- **Bullish Marubozu**: A bullish candle with no or very small shadows

-##### Bearish Patterns
-- **Shooting Star**: Small body at the bottom with a long upper shadow
-- **Inverted Hammer**: Small body at the bottom with a long upper shadow (appears in a downtrend)
-- **Bearish Engulfing**: A bearish candle that completely engulfs the previous bullish candle
-- **Bearish Harami**: A small bearish candle contained within the body of the previous larger bullish candle
-- **Tweezer Top**: Two candles with the same high, first bullish, second bearish
-- **Evening Star**: Three-candle pattern with a large bullish candle, a small-bodied candle, and a large bearish candle
-- **Three Black Crows**: Three consecutive bearish candles, each closing lower than the previous
-- **Bearish Marubozu**: A bearish candle with no or very small shadows

-#### Complex Chart Patterns

-##### Bullish Patterns
-- **Inverse Head and Shoulders**: A bullish reversal pattern consisting of three troughs, with the middle trough (head) being lower than the two surrounding troughs (shoulders)
-- **Double Bottom**: A bullish reversal pattern consisting of two troughs at approximately the same price level, with a moderate peak in between

-##### Bearish Patterns
-- **Head and Shoulders**: A bearish reversal pattern consisting of three peaks, with the middle peak (head) being higher than the two surrounding peaks (shoulders)
-- **Double Top**: A bearish reversal pattern consisting of two peaks at approximately the same price level, with a moderate trough in between

 <div align="center">
 <img src="https://i.imgur.com/waxVImv.png" alt="Colorful Divider" width="600">